Markee White

-Markee White (born October 4, 1983) is a professional gridiron football wide receiver who is currently a free agent.
+Markee White (born October 4, 1983) is an American former professional football wide receiver.
 He was signed by the St. Louis Rams as an undrafted free agent in 2007.
 He played college football at Texas State.

-White has also played for the Spokane Shock, Calgary Stampeders, Hartford Colonials, Jacksonville Sharks, Los Angeles Kiss and Philadelphia Soul.
+White was also a member of the Spokane Shock, Hartford Colonials, Calgary Stampeders, Arizona Rattlers, Jacksonville Sharks, Los Angeles Kiss, and Philadelphia Soul.

-Early years
+Early life

 White was a multi-sport athlete in high school and college.
 White attended Long Beach Polytechnic High School and Texas State University.

 Professional career

 St. Louis Rams

 White debuted for the St. Louis Rams, however was released in the offseason.

 Spokane Shock

 White joined the Spokane Shock on October 15, 2010.
 He would go on to have a storybook season with 66 receptions for 925 yards with 18 touchdowns.
 He helped the Shock reach ArenaBowl XXIII where they defeated the Tampa Bay Storm.
 White earned the Offensive player of the game for the ArenaBowl in 2010.